SolomonFoskaay/avalanche-local-subnet-development/README.md

 I pick SubnetEVM (this is reconfigured and means it works with Ethereum Virtual Machine which will allow me to deploy Solidity based smart contract later on)

-#### Enter Chain ID: - a unique ID for your Blockchain - No two Blockchains can have smae ID.
-You can use tools like Chainlist.org to check if your choosing chain id is not taken yet, if its taken, your setup will fail to deploy when setting up Subnet for mainnet later down the line.
+#### Enter Chain ID: - a unique ID for your Blockchain - No two Blockchains can have the same Chain ID.
+You can use tools like <b> [Chainlist.org](https://chainlist.org/) </b> to check if your choosen chain id is not taken yet, if its taken, your setup will fail to deploy when setting up Subnet for mainnet later down the line.

-I used "1234567890210" (That is isanely long and not recommended - just for sample purpose only)
+I used "1234567890210" (That is insanely long and not recommended - just for sample purpose only)